-Brandenburg Invest uses the newsletter to regularly inform its clients and business partners about its services and products.
+Economic Development Agency Brandenburg (WFBB) uses the newsletter to regularly inform its clients and business partners about its services and products.
 Our company newsletter can only be received by the data subject if (1) the data subject has a valid email address and (2) if the data subject has signed up for receiving the newsletter.
 For legal reasons the double opt-in process will be used and thus a one-time confirmation email will be sent to the email address the data subject has entered in order to receive the newsletter.
 This confirmation email serves the purpose of verifying whether the data subject as the owner of the email address has authorised the subscription of the newsletter.

 When signing up for our newsletter we will also store the IP address (provided by the internet service provider) of the computer system the data subject used at the time of signing up for the newsletter as well as the date and the time when the data subject signed up.
 The collection of such data is necessary in order to, at a later time, be able to retrace (potential) abuse of the data subject’s email address, and thereby it also serves as the controller’s legal protection.

 The personal data collected in the framework of signing up for the newsletter will be used exclusively for the sending of our newsletter.
 Furthermore, subscribers of our newsletter could receive informational emails in so far as such emails are necessary for providing the newsletter service itself or for newly signing up in the event of changes to our newsletter service or due to technical circumstances.
 The personal data collected in the framework of our newsletter service will not be forwarded to third parties.